stevecrozz/lithostech.com/_posts/2008-09-24-debian-on-a-sunfire-v240.markdown

 - debian
 comments: []
 ---
-{% picture thumbnail-left 2008/sunfire.jpg alt="Unwrapping a sunfire" %}
+{% responsive_image path: static/img/full/2008/sunfire.jpg alt:

-Recently I inherited a Sun Microsystems SunFire v240.
+"Unwrapping a sunfire" class: "img-float-left" %} Recently I inherited a Sun Microsystems SunFire v240.
 This thing burns hot and loud (hence the name), quite a lot of fun.
 After plugging in a console cable and booting up the system, I was met with a very nice surprise on specs.

 ~~~ bash
 Sun Fire V240, No Keyboard